 Dear brothers and sisters in Christ,

 As your archbishop I want to take this opportunity to pledge my unwavering commitment to the protection of children and young people.
 I share your deep concern for the safety of our children, and I assure you that the vigilant work of the Archdiocese to safeguard children and young people is strong and unwavering.

 As I express my commitment to protect children and young people in the Church, I offer my heartfelt apologies to anyone who has suffered sexual abuse at the hands of a member of the clergy or any worker in the Church.
 The breach of the most sacred trust which children and young people place in those who represent the Church is the source of deepest sorrow for me personally, as I know that it is for all of you.

-In addition, all clergy, employees and volunteers whose service in the Church brings them into contact with children must have a regular background check conducted through the Missouri Family Care Safety Registry and the Federal Bureau of Investigation for those who have lived outside the state of Missouri.
+In addition, all clergy, employees and volunteers whose service in the Church brings them into contact with children must have a regular background check conducted through the Missouri Family Care Safety Registry and the American Checked, Inc. for those who have lived outside the state of Missouri.
 Also, the Archdiocese has the Code of Ethical Conduct to guide workers and volunteers in the protection of children and young people.

 For my part, I desire to speak with all who have been the victims of abuse in the Church.
 I want to offer whatever help I can to the healing of the deep wound inflicted by sexual abuse, especially when it is perpetrated by the clergy or other Church workers.

 The Archdiocese will continue to offer assistance in the healing of all who suffer the grave effects of sexual abuse.
 The Church is, likewise, committed to doing everything possible to prevent any member of the clergy or other worker, who has harmed a child or young person, from continuing his or her service in the Church.